 Pitch your business idea in 90 seconds and win $2,000!

-Each team competing in the 2013 Donald W Reynolds Tri-State Competition will have a member of the team make a 90-second elevator pitch during the awards dinner in Las Vegas.
-Winners will be announced during the dinner.
+One member from each team competing in the 2015 Donald W Reynolds Tri-State Competition will make a 90-second elevator pitch on their business plan during the awards dinner May 28 at the Mirage Hotel in Las Vegas.

-The time limit is strict, and teams will be stopped immediately at the 90-second mark, regardless of where the team is in its summary.
-Therefore, it is important teams prepare a concise, timed summary of the business idea.
+The time limit is strict, and team members will be stopped immediately at the 90-second mark, regardless of where he or she is in the pitch.
+Therefore, it is important elevator pitch competitors prepare a concise, timed summary of the business idea.

-At the conclusion of the presentations, the judges will score the presentations and one team from both the Undergraduate and the Graduate track will be announced at the awards dinner and receive $2,000 in cash.
+At the conclusion of the presentations, judges will score the presentations.
+One winner from both the Undergraduate and the Graduate track will be announced at the awards dinner and receive a $2,000 cash prize to be spent at their teams discretion.
 All winners are at the sole discretion of the judges and their decisions are final.